 MAAT will enhance the resolution power R of OSIRIS by 1.6 times with respect to its 0.6" wide long-slit thanks to the 0.303" width of each mirror slice.
-Figure15 shows the OSIRIS PSF for the slicer as compared to the long-slit.
-All the eleven OSIRIS Grisms and VPHs will be available to provide broad spectral coverage with moderate resolution (R=600 up to 4100) in the spectral range 360 - 1000 nm.
+This is a best estimate and will depend on the correction of the spectrograph aberrations that can be done by the IFU re-imaging mirrors, especially the local defocus and astigmatism along the slit mask.
+Figure 14 shows the OSIRIS PSF for the slicer as compared to the long-slit.
+All the eleven OSIRIS Grisms and VPHs will be available to provide broad spectral coverage with moderate resolution (R=600 up to 4100) in the spectral range 360-1000 nm.
 Table 3 lists the main parameters of all Grisms and VPHs for the new IFS observing mode of OSIRIS+MAAT.